johncban/sinatra-stocky/README.md

 # sinatra-stocky

 Second Flatiron Project, a Sinatra portfolio project that creates user account, collects stock symbols and its data.
-Capable to CRUD or Create Update Delete the user, portfolio and stocks.
+Capable of CRUD or Create Update Delete the user, portfolio and stocks.

 ## Getting Started